Oatmeal Cooking Mistake

 Two people replied to her inquiry, stating that the film or goop on the surface layer is likely due to the soluble fiber in the oatmeal.
 The water dissolves the soluble fiber, but it is possible that the oats were left on the stove for too much time or at a high heat setting to hinder this process.

-See also Dennis Miller: Age, Weight, Height, Wife, Kids, Bio, Net Worth
+See also Demi Moore: Age, Weight, Height, Husband, Kids, Bio, Net Worth

 “That’s the only soluble fiber found in the oats.
 If you don’t like the texture of the oats, you can cook them a bit less or let them sit for a shorter time.